"We independently review the products we recommend! When you buy through links on AHealthyBowl.com, We may earn an affiliate commission. Learn more"

 Bake for 18 to 20 minutes until a nice, light brown color of the cookies is achieved.

 Step 3.
-Preparing the syrup
+Prepare the syrup

 While your cookies bake, you can prepare your syrup.
 In a saucepan, pour water, sugar, cinnamon stick, lemon juice, and lemon zest.